qaul/qaul.net_legacy/openwrt/README_BUILD-CUSTOM-IMAGE.md

   download therefore
   http://downloads.openwrt.org/barrier_breaker/14.07-rc1/ar71xx/generic/OpenWrt-ImageBuilder-ar71xx_generic-for-linux-x86_64.tar.bz2
 * Extract the downloaded archive in the openwrt directory.
-* To add locally build packages edit the file repositories.conf and add the path to your local repository:
+* To add locally built packages edit the file repositories.conf and add the path to your local repository:

     # e.g.